Answered By: APUS Librarians Last Updated: Jun 12, 2023 Views: 247

 The chat service will record your chat attempt, and a librarian will follow up with you (as long as you provided a correct email address).
 To help prevent problems with chat, we recommend:

-- Use Firefox, Chrome or Internet Explorer 11 or higher.
+- Use Firefox, Chrome or Microsoft Edge.

 - Clear your browser's cache.